-- 15.3 Describe the following: - the existing and proposed land uses and infrastructure in and around the project area that may be impacted by the project, including but not limited to the number of private properties, Traditional Owner land, cultural practice areas, state leasehold land, reserves, unallocated state land, stock route network, watercourses, protected areas, road reserves and easements that may be impacted by the project.
-This should be supported by maps with lot on plan descriptions - (b) the landscape and visual amenity, in and around the project site
+- 15.3 Describe the following: - (a) the existing and proposed land uses and infrastructure, in and around the project area, including numbers of private properties, Traditional Owner land and cultural practice areas, state leasehold land, reserves, unallocated state land, watercourses and road reserves impacted by the project with maps including lot on plan descriptions - (b) the landscape and visual amenity, in and around the project area - (c) identify townships and urban areas located near the project area

-- (c) townships and urban areas located near the project site - (d) planning schemes and regional plans relevant to the project site - (e) any locational factors influencing the choice of the project site. - Describe and map the extent of any known agriculture, horticulture, petroleum, mining and exploration activities or quarries of commercial significance, including, but not limited to: - (a) petroleum and other pipeline infrastructure - (b) registered exploration permits and applications for exploration permits - (c) mineral development licences and applications for mineral development licences - (d) mining leases and applications for mining leases, including access arrangements - (e) geothermal and GHG storage tenures - (f) known economic resources and their future availability - (g) active, disused, or abandoned mine workings within the project area and surrounds - (h) agricultural land considered as a priority agricultural area and/or strategic cropping land, and any other matters identified in the RPI Act and RPI Regulation - (i) findings of the Queensland Agricultural Land Audit and AgTrends Spatial web mapping app.
-15
+- (d) any tenures, including national park, conservation park, state forest, nature refuge, stock routes and biodiversity offset areas approved by the state or Australian governments (if any) overlying and adjacent to the project area or area likely to be impacted - (e) identify all planning schemes and regional plans which will affect the project. - 15.4 Describe and map the extent of any known agriculture, horticulture, petroleum, mining and exploration activities or extractive (quarry) resources of significance, including, but not limited to: - (a) petroleum pipeline infrastructure - (b) registered exploration permits and applications for exploration permits - (c) mineral development licences and applications for mineral development licences - (d) mining leases and applications for mining leases, including access arrangements - (e) geothermal and greenhouse gas storage tenures - (f) known extractive resources - (g) active, disused, or abandoned mine workings in the project area and surrounds - (h) stock route network - (i) agricultural land considered as a priority agricultural area and/or of strategic cropping land, and any other matters identified in the RPI Act and RPI Regulation - (j) findings of the Queensland Agricultural Land Audit and AgTrends Spatial web mapping app.16 - 15.5 Illustrate the context of the project in relation to surrounding and impacted protected areas, state forests, timber reserves, privately owned lands with nature conservation and biodiversity offset areas approved by the state or Australian governments or other forest production values.
+This includes the location of: - (a) existing and proposed infrastructure - (b) proposed buffers (including firebreaks and safety buffers) - (c) existing and proposed access tracks required for construction and maintenance17 - (d) any areas of disturbance required for the establishment of temporary non-resident workforce accommodation and construction laydown areas.